PHPOffice/PhpSpreadsheet/Documentation/markdown/Overview/10-Reading-and-Writing.md

 ### Excel 5 (BIFF) file format

-Excel5 file format is the old Excel file format, implemented in PHPExcel to provide a uniform manner to create both .xlsx and .xls files.
+Xls file format is the old Excel file format, implemented in PHPExcel to provide a uniform manner to create both .xlsx and .xls files.
 It is basically a modified version of [PEAR Spreadsheet_Excel_Writer][21], although it has been extended and has fewer limitations and more features than the old PEAR library.
 This can read all BIFF versions that use OLE2: BIFF5 (introduced with office 95) through BIFF8, but cannot read earlier versions.

-Excel5 file format will not be developed any further, it just provides an additional file format for PHPExcel.
+Xls file format will not be developed any further, it just provides an additional file format for PHPExcel.

 __Excel5 (BIFF) limitations__
 Please note that BIFF file format has some limits regarding to styling cells and handling large spreadsheets via PHP.